anubiskhan/intermission-assignments/2be/details/how_the_web_works.md

  * D.	The standardised method for transferring data or documents over a network ~~* E.	The standardised method for prioratising data or document storage over a network~~
 1. What does DNS stand for?
-    Domain Name System
+    Domain Name System.
 1. what is the `www` portion of a url?
     A sub domain of the .example.com domain.
 It is just an additional specifier in the DNS.
 1. What is The markup language used for all web documents?
-    HTML, Hypertext Markup Language
+    HTML, Hypertext Markup Language.
 1. What is the organization that monitors web technologies?
     W3C, World Wide Web Consortium.
 1. What is the Protocol for transferring web documents on the Internet?
-    TCP, Transmission Control Protocol
+    TCP, Transmission Control Protocol.
 1. What matches the domain names with numeric IP addresses?
     A DNS resolver, typically via your ISP.